wajidbaba/global.hackathon/TEAMS.md

 #Team Bits Please

+Joke: e^x and constant are walking on a road when they see a differential operator approaching.
+The constant gets scare and says it will disappear if the differential operator applies on it and runs away. e^x approaches the differentialy operator and says "you have no effect on me, man".
+The differential operator replies "Hi, I am d/dy"

 We are third year students from University of Toronto.
 Since I just created this profile, we'll be coming back to update it

 ##About Us